-- Airlines are running regular flights to Kraków (and other Polish cities) from all parts of Europe and the UK – see the Are Flights To Kraków Operating Normally? section below.
+- Airlines are running regular flights to Kraków (and other Polish cities) from all parts of Europe and the UK – see Are Flights To Kraków Operating Normally? below.
 Travellers from outside Europe will almost certainly need to change in another city to reach Kraków, as there are few direct flights from international destinations

 - Use a service like Skyscanner to check flights for your chosen dates

 - The surest way to ensure smooth travel from any permitted country is to bring proof of full vaccination.
 In most cases, this ensures you will be allowed into Poland and back home again without quarantine and minimal testing

 - For region-specific travel advice, see Rules For Travelling To Poland From Different Countries on our Can I Travel To Poland? page

 - The pandemic isn’t over!
 Flights are sometimes still being cancelled at the last minute and all circumstances are subject to change.
 Make sure you book accommodation you can cancel and be aware that most budget airlines offer rebookings rather than refunds.
 Some flights are very cheap, so be prepared to write off the cost if travel becomes impossible